th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree.md

 get_subtree(id: str) → EventsTree
 ```

-Gets subtree of event by id.
+Returns subtree of the event by its id.